tnichols217/notes/BritLit/Final Prep.md

 > Nor better brothers-in-arms where battle is joined;
 > I am the weakest, well I know, and of wit feeblest;
 > And the loss of my life would be least of any;
-> That I have yu"
+> That I have you for uncle is my only praise;
+> My body, b"

 ## MLA citations